 The folks at NPR, who made the chart, interviewed information studies professor Jane Margolis.
 She interviewed hundreds of computer science majors in the 1990s, right after women started dropping out of the field.
 She found that having a personal computer as a kid was a strong predictor of choosing the major, and that parents were much more likely to buy a PC for their sons than they were for their daughters.

 This may have been related to the advertising at the time.
 From NPR:

 These early personal computers weren’t much more than toys.
 You could play pong or simple shooting games, maybe do some word processing.
 And these toys were marketed almostentirely to men and boys.
 This idea that computers are for boys became a narrative.

 By the 1990s, students in introductory computer science classes were expected to have some experience with computers.
 The professors assumed so, inadvertently punishing students who hadn’t been so lucky, disproportionately women.

-So it sounds like that’s at least part of the story.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+So it sounds like that’s at least part of the story.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.